DemonDamon/tongue_classification_based_on_multi_networks/keras_frcnn/README.md

     ./test_image/WX00853.jpg,842,628,1818,2114,tongue

 - `train_frcnn.py` can be used to train a model.
-To train on self-defined dataset(if .txt file created by prior step named `annotate.txt`, simply do: `python train_frcnn.py --path ./annotate.txt --parser self-defined`.
+To train on self-defined dataset(if .txt file created by prior step named `annotate.txt`, simply do: `python train_frcnn.py --path ./annotate.txt`.
+But if want to utilize augmentation and transfer learning, we can set more complicated like ` python train_frcnn.py --path annotate.txt --parser self-defined --num_epochs 100 --horizontal_flips True
+--vertical_flips True --rot_90 True --utilize_transfer_learning True --including_top_weight False --output_weight_path './model_name.hdf5'`，
+    Parameter explanation:
+    `--path`: Path of training data
+    `--parser`: Parser to use.
+One of self-defined or pascal_voc.
+Default is self-defined `--num_epochs`: Number of epochs

-- Running `train_frcnn.py` will write weights to disk to an hdf5 file, as well as all the setting of the training run to a `pickle` file.
+- Running `train_frcnn.py` will write weights to disk to .hdf5 file, as well as all the setting of the training run to a `pickle` file.
 These settings can then be loaded by `test_frcnn.py` for any testing.

 - test_frcnn.py can be used to perform inference, given pretrained weights and a config file.
 Specify a path to the folder containing